setavenger/blindbitd/README.md

 ### Priority 1

+- [ ] Bring test coverage to a meaningful level
-- [ ] Create a coin selector that incorporates the fees
+- [x] Create a coin selector that incorporates the fees
 - [x] Binary encoding to reduce bandwidth save time on decoding (protoBuffs)
 - [ ] Add Transaction History
 - [x] Mark UTXOs as spent (or similar) if used for a transaction